HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 ##### A/B testing
 A/B testing is a crucial tool for making data driven decisions on matters of design and UX.
-A/B testing enables validating that the UX & design changes measurably improve intended metrics and don’t cause unexpected regressions.
+A/B testing enables validating that the UX & design changes measurably improve intended metrics and don't cause unexpected regressions.

-Here’s a sampling of design questions that can be A/B tested: would changing the color of a button increase the click through rate? would increasing the size of click targets increase the number of clicks? would replacing the search icon with a search box increase the number of searches completed?
+Here's a sampling of design questions that can be A/B tested: would changing the color of a button increase the click through rate? would increasing the size of click targets increase the number of clicks? would replacing the search icon with a search box increase the number of searches completed?